 Kit’s poetry has been reviewed in New York Magazine, Bitch, Curve, and Hyphen.
 His poetry has been taught all over the world and he has been seen on the SF Pride mainstage, National Equality March stage, and numerous international slam poetry stages.
-Kit’s work has been recently featured in Flicker and Spark and Troubling the Line, two new queer and transgender poetry anthologies, and has a forthcoming book with Transgenre Press.
+Kit’s work has been featured in Flicker and Spark, Troubling the Line, and Glitter and Grit, three queer and transgender poetry anthologies, and has a forthcoming book with Transgenre Press.

 Kit has toured internationally with Sister Spit, The Tranny Roadshow, and Good Asian Drivers.
 He is on both the Advocate and Campus Pride’s lists of top LGBT speakers.